 Wireless headphones will never sound as good as wired headphones, but if you’re looking for a wireless option, be sure to keep note of range, reliability and battery life.

 A high quality cable that doesn’t fray or kink, a flexible boom mic that can be moved around endlessly and hold out up to ragey moments, quality speakers that won’t blow out and a headband that needs to be able to wrap around your head for hours.

-Unlike mice and keyboards, gaming headsets don’t seem to get a lot of pre-release hype, they just get announced and released.
+Unlike mice and keyboards, headsets don’t seem to get a lot of pre-release hype, they just get announced and released.

 Nevertheless, this market is highly competitive, Logitech recently announced they acquired Astro indicating they’re serious about competing.
 Razer and Lucid sounds just released new headsets in the Thresher Ultimate and LS25 respectively, neither of them are good enough to unseat our picks however.

 We will keep on top of new headset releases and update this blog post as necessary, but as of right now the Cloud II is an easy pick for best gaming headset.Check Price on Amazon